Hooke–Newton inverse square law controversy: Modern priority controversy

 Since the time of Newton and Hooke, scholarly discussion has also touched on the question of whether Hooke's 1679 mention of 'compounding the motions' provided Newton with something new and valuable, even though that was not a claim actually voiced by Hooke at the time.
 As described above, Newton's manuscripts of the 1660s do show him actually combining tangential motion with the effects of radially directed force or endeavour, for example in his derivation of the inverse square relation for the circular case.
-They also show Newton clearly expressing the concept of linear inertia—for which he was indebted to Descartes' work, published in 1644 (as Hooke probably was).
+They also show Newton clearly expressing the concept of linear inertia—for which he was indebted to René Descartes' work, published in 1644 (as Hooke probably was).
 These matters do not appear to have been learned by Newton from Hooke.

 Nevertheless, a number of authors have had more to say about what Newton gained from Hooke and some aspects remain controversial.
-A modern assessment of the early history of the inverse square law is that the idea had been discussed previous to both Newton and Hooke in various ways.
-Hooke's significant contributions may have been the idea of "compounding the celestial motions" and for the conversion of Newton's thinking away from "centrifugal" and towards "centripetal" force.
+A modern assessment of the early history of the inverse square law is that the idea had been discussed before Newton and Hooke.
+Hooke's significant contributions may have been the idea of "compounding the celestial motions," and for the conversion of Newton's thinking away from "centrifugal" and towards "centripetal" force.
 Most of Hooke's private papers had been destroyed or have disappeared making research on his side of the debate more difficult.

 The critical aspect of Newton's work, not present in Hooke's work, was to show how the inverse-square law of attraction had many necessary mathematical connections with observable features of the motions of bodies in the solar system; and that they were related in such a way that the observational evidence and the mathematical demonstrations, taken together, gave reason to believe that the inverse square law was not just approximately true but exactly true (to the accuracy achievable in Newton's time and for about two centuries afterwards - and with some loose ends of points that could not yet be certainly examined, where the implications of the theory had not yet been adequately identified or calculated).
 Hooke's work not only lacked mathematical rigor, but was also physically wrong in its applications.

 About thirty years after Newton's death in 1727, Alexis Clairaut, a mathematical astronomer eminent in his own right in the field of gravitational studies, wrote after reviewing what Hooke published, that "One must not think that this idea ... of Hooke diminishes Newton's glory"; and that "the example of Hooke" serves "to show what a distance there is between a truth that is glimpsed and a truth that is demonstrated".